 My children are far too young to appreciate what I do for them and, whilst I wouldn’t expect anything else from them at their ages, every now again I crave that validation you can only get in the workplace.

-That moment when a colleague or boss pulls you aside and thanks you for a great job.
+That moment a colleague or boss pulls you aside and thanks you for a great job.

 Obviously, as my office is my home and my ‘boss’ is the kids, this isn’t going to happen.
-The closest I have got to the kids noticing what I do is when my son recently commented, “You are basically our servant aren’t you Mum?” whilst I cleaned up!
+The closest I’ve got to the kids noticing what I do is when my son recently commented, “You are basically our servant aren’t you Mum?”

 So, whilst I don’t expect to be thanked endlessly for the things that I do as it’s my choice to be a SAHM, every now and again it would be nice for someone to say “Thanks, we appreciate everything you do for us and we think you are doing a fantastic job.”